Dying of Laughter

 Have you ever thought you were going to die laughing?

-HEALTH Many consider laughing to be therapeutic.
+Many consider laughing to be therapeutic.
 Research suggests that laughter may attenuate everything from allergies and dermatitis to back pain and rhuematoid arthritis.
 Imagine laughing off your dandruff or giggling away stiff joints.
-Even if this appears a bit extreme, a study finds that laughing releases positive endorphins — a group of hormones that makes you feel warm and tingly inside.
+Even if this appears a bit extreme, a study finds that laughing releases positive endorphins—a group of hormones that makes you feel warm and tingly inside.
 [1,2] But is there a limit to this feel-good medicine?
 Is too much laughter harmful?

 Some people have laughed so hard that they have become unconscious.
 According to Dr. Martin Samuels, professor of neurology at Harvard Medical School, blacking out while laughing may be related to over-breathing, and is probably not too dangerous.

 February is Heart Health month.
 Studies have linked the weeks following the Super Bowl to increased risk of heart attacks among sports fans—especially adulators of the losing team.
 Preexisting conditions may elevate the risk.
 Dr. Simon Rego, the head of the stress and anxiety center at Montefiore Medical Center in New York, correlates a jump in heart rate and blood pressure, while munching on fried, greasy finger-foods.
 [4,5] Aha!
 So after The Big Game, perhaps football fans should lay off the warm beer, nachos, leftover hot wings, and stale pretzels found between the seat cushions.

 Studies link the weeks following the Super Bowl to increased risk of heart attacks.